superctr/MDSDRV/doc/api.md

 - **Notes**:
 	- Calling this function will stop all already playing tracks with that priority level.
-	- Request sound number `#0` to stop all tracks on the specified priority level.
+	- Request sound number `0` to stop all tracks on the specified priority level.
+	- Add `$2000 + (fade_speed << 10)` to the sound number to fade in
+		the sound.
+Only works for BGM tracks.
+Bits 10-12 control the fading speed.
+For example, adding `$2000` will fade in slowly and `$3c00` will fade in quickly.
 	- Requesting an invalid sound number will _not_ crash the sound driver.